sandi3ai/armic/README.md

-### App for a company to display working hours, annual leave and extra duty work on weekends.
-Its connected to a database, and views above mentioned data that workers upload via their android phones.
-I will be also making an app for that.
+## App for logging employees and their working hours, annual leave or sick leave, duty work

+It communicates with the same DB as armic-user app, this one is meant for admin panel, the later one is used for users (employees).

+Used tools:
+PHP
+ReactJS